 Germans love ice cream.
 I mean, we all love ice cream!
 Who doesn’t LOVE ice cream!?
 As a result, Berlin is full of ice cream places, many of them with lines out the door, because ice cream is one of the rare things in life, Germans (everyone) willingly queues for.
 Thanks to this wild love, the local scene is thriving with excellent places spread all over, who’ll serve you frozen treats in all their varieties.
 I made this guide to help you find the best places with the finest ice cream in the city.

 In preparation for this guide, I tasted over 20 new and old places from Wilmersdorf to Friedrichshain, to bring you the parlors worthy of your time and money.
 With the help of a couple of ice-cream-enthusiastic friends, I tried everything from classics like pistachio to Korean shaved ice cream with red beans and soy sprinkles.
 An important criteria was intense and authentic flavors as well as smooth and light texture.
 The places who made it on this list managed to deliver both, and (mostly) without the help of additives or artificial flavors.
 Unfortunately, none of the fully vegan places I tasted were convincing, most of them are quite soy-heavy in taste, and / or don’t manage to create a good texture.
 So for this year, I’ll refer vegans to the excellent sorbets at the spots on this list.
+(Update, I tried Tribeca and it’s really quite good – more infos in the list below.)
 Once again, I ordered this list by alphabet, these places are too different to give them click-bait-y top-ten list treatment.

 You might miss one or two household names with shops all over the city – this growth could very well be the reason they didn’t convince me this time.
 One more note before we go, ice cream parlors change their opening times according to season, while all of them are open mostly every day from noon until late in the evening during summer, many shut down or reduce their opening times drastically when the weather changes to cold and uncomfortable.